dreylago/prefs/README.md

 ### Global preferences

-A fake username could be used to handle preferences for all users.
-All users must agree on the fake username (for instance '*').
+A global username could be used to handle preferences for all users.
+All users must agree on the global username (for instance '*').

 ```php
     # one user